 3. When consuming alcohol

 Taking a shower will consume energy.
 After consuming alcoholic beverages, the liver mainly focuses on metabolizing the liquor.
 As a result, the liver cannot release glycogen, which has a negative impact on the body’s supply of energy.
 This will lead to induce fainting due to low blood sugar levels.
-Drinking usually accelerates your heartbeat and any lowering of the body’s blood sugar will further increase the heart rate, adding to the burden of the heart.
+Drinking usually accelerates your heartbeat, and any lowering of the body’s blood sugar will further increase the heart rate, adding to the burden of the heart.
 Drinking heavily will cause you to become less conscious and unbalanced, which easily leads to a higher risk of stumbling.

 4. Completing a heavy exercise routine

-Many people shower after exercising in the gym; this is actually an unhealthy practice.
+Many people shower after exercising in the gym; this is an unhealthy practice.
 Doing so after vigorous exercises might induce vasodilation, causing more blood to flow to the body’s surface and limbs, leading to dizziness and cerebral insufficiency (conditions that lead to blood flow obstructions to the brain, such as strokes).

 5. After having a massage

-Many people resort to using massage as a form of relaxation, relieving fatigue, and increasing one’s blood circulation.
+Many people resort to massage as a form of relaxation, relieving fatigue, and increasing blood circulation.
 Avoid showering after a massage because, in such a state, moisture and chill will enter the body, and over time, diseases will develop.

 6. Before going to sleep

 Many people take a hot shower just before going to sleep.
 It has been noted that we readily fall asleep when our body temperature is normal.
-Hot water will elevate the body temperature and delay releasing of the “sleep hormone.”
-To refresh yourself before sleep, a wet towel can be used to cover the forehead for 5 minutes to lower the body temperature; enabling you to fall asleep easier.
+Hot water will elevate the body temperature and delay releasing the “sleep hormone.”
+To refresh yourself before sleep, a wet towel can be used to cover the forehead for 5 minutes to lower the body temperature, enabling you to fall asleep easier.
 Taking a shower 2 hours before sleep is also recommended.

 7. A fever